Tamilmaha444/onlineIDE/README.md

 # onlineIDE
-# problem statement
+# Problem statement
 1. you need to built a single app, that uses the API given in the below link https://rapidapi.com/hermanzdosilovic/api/judge0 and build an online IDE similar to https://ide.judge0.com/
 2. you should maintain your codes in GITHUB with proper documentation.
-3.the app can be hosted in any of the cloud service providers, preferable in AWS/Azure/GCP.
+3. The app can be hosted in any of the cloud service providers, preferable in AWS/Azure/GCP.
-# description
+# Description
 This online IDE is a free and open-source online code editor that allows you to write and execute code from a rich set of languages.
 It's perfect for anybody who just wants to quickly write and run some code without opening a full-featured IDE on their computer.
 Moreover, it is also useful for teaching and learning or just trying out a new language.
-# prerequisite
+# Prerequisite
 ## IDE
 An integrated development environment (IDE) is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of at least a source code editor, build automation tools and a debugger.
 Some IDEs, such as NetBeans and Eclipse, contain the necessary compiler, interpreter, or both; others, such as SharpDevelop and Lazarus, do not.The boundary between an IDE and other parts of the broader software development environment is not well-defined; sometimes a version control system or various tools to simplify the construction of a graphical user interface (GUI) are integrated.
 Many modern IDEs also have a class browser, an object browser, and a class hierarchy diagram for use in object-oriented software development.
 ## API